w3f/polkadot-wiki/docs/maintain-guides-how-to-create-offline-transaction.md

 ## polkadot@cli-signer

 This would be the easiest to use if you are looking for a CLI approach and have some basic understanding of public-key cryptography.
-You can use that to create any transaction and submit it (Extrinsic) to the network directly or you create an offline transaction and then submit it over RPC or [PolkadotJS UI](https://polkadot.js.org/apps/#/toolbox).
+You can use that to create an extrinsic and submit it as a transaction to the network directly or you sign an offline transaction and submit it over RPC or on [PolkadotJS Apps UI](https://polkadot.js.org/apps/#/toolbox).

 ### Installation